sonata-nfv/sonata-nfv.github.io/sp.md

 ## Instantiating and terminating a Network Service

-- **Step 1:** Open the 5GTANGO portal in `http://<service_platform_ip>/` and go to `Service Management -> Available network services`.
+- **Step 1:** Open the 5GTANGO portal in `http://<service_platform_ip>/` and go to `Service Management -> Network Services -> Services`.
 In this screen you can see the list of available network services and you could instantate it pushing the green play button.

 <p align="center"><img src="images/available-network-services.png" width="80%" /></p>